The department uses social media to:

 - Collect or store personal information of any other person or group.

-The Department of Jobs and Small Business reserves the right to:
+The Department of Employment, Skills, Small and Family Business reserves the right to:

 The moderation process